MooersLab/MooersLab/README.md

 Sufficient time has to be scheduled for it.
 I plan to spend more time rewriting, so you can expect the new words generated in the next bimonthly reports to decline.

+The slump in the November to February period was due to switching laptop computers.
+The new computer does not run whisper correctly, which has dramatically reduced my conversion of audio files to text.

 ### What about Mac's Dictation and Voice Control software?
 One alternative is to use the built-in Dictation software for Mac.